 |With regard/reference to||Use “regarding” or “about,” depending on the context.
 You can also rearrange your sentence to eliminate the “with regard to”/”regarding” phrase.||With regard to your previous questions, we will answer them during our meeting later today. → Regarding your previous questions, we will answer them during our meeting later today.
 OR We will answer your previous questions during our meeting later today.|

-Can you think of any other fillers you use regularly?
+Can you think of any other filler words you use regularly?
 After seeing our examples above, how would you edit your fillers?
-An even better way to ensure that your academic work is ready for submission to journals for publication is to receive English editing and proofreading services from a professional editing service like Wordvice.
+An even better way to ensure that your academic work is ready for submission to journals for publication is to receive English editing services from a professional editing service like Wordvice.

 In the meantime, if you’d like to try a few more exercises, please see the example sentences below and see if you can remove the filler words.